pivotal/blog/content/post/windows-containerization-deep-dive.md

 In designing Windows support for Cloud Foundry, we decided to take a containerized approach to application deployment.
 We chose containers over virtual machines due to the lightweight nature of containers when compared to their VM counterparts.
-This also bring the experience in line with that of Linux.
+This also brings the experience in line with that of Linux.

 Windows Server 2012 provides process isolation primitives, similar to those